jahnavi-naik/lumaa-spring-2025-ai-ml/README.md

 ## Setup:
 - The python version used is Python 3.10.1
--
+- Install Dependencies: Run the following command to install required packages:
-- Packages needed are included in the requirements.txt file.
-Run  **pip install -r requirements.txt** to download packages
+  **pip install -r requirements.txt**
-- The project was createed in a Jupyter Notebook.
-After installing dependencies, please run **jupyter notebook** in the terminal and then open the notebook file model.ipynb
+- Jupyter Notebook: This project was created in a Jupyter Notebook.
+To open it, run the line below before opening the file:
+  **jupyter notebook**

 ## Running:
+To run the code, open the jupyter notebook and run all the cells.
+You will be prompted to enter your input string, and after enterign you will see ypur 5 recommended movies.
 ## Results:
 <p align="center">
   <img src="sample_output.png" width="1000">